corestoreio/caddy-esi/README.md

 valid URI.
 Reserved keys are:

 - `timeout`, default x [time.Duration](https://golang.org/pkg/time/#Duration).
 Time when a request to a source should be canceled.
+Can only occur one time.
-- `ttl`, global time-to-live in the storage backend for ESI data.
+- `ttl`, global time-to-live in the cache for ESI data.
 Defaults to zero, caching disabled.
-- `backend`, Redis URL to cache the data returned from the ESI sources.
-Defaults to empty, caching disabled. `backend` uses the ESI attribute `src` as a cache key.
+Can only occur one time.
+- `cache` defines a cache service which stores the retrieved data from a e.g. micro service but only when the ttl (within an ESI tag) has been set.
+Can only occur multiple times.
+- `request_id_hash` optional and special directive on how to identify a request to the same page.
+More information will be soon available.
+- `allowed_methods` optional, defaults to GET only.
 - ... ?

 ## Supported ESI Tags